jenschlot/IBM-Bluemix-DevOps-Documentation/help/faq/index.md

 </div>

-If your browser is not listed above, you may have a compromised experience.
+If your browser is not in the preceding list, your experience might not be optimal.

 &copy; Copyright IBM Corporation 2013, 2014.